 The fluid in our products is sealed by a rolling diaphragm seal attached to the plunger rod and inner body wall, so there is no leak path.
 There are no sliding seals.
 Cushioneers and Kinecheks will operate for millions of cycles without the loss of a single drop of fluid.2) Why is the operating temperature restricted to 40°F to 130°F?

-The elastomer used in our rolling diaphragm seal was selected to provide a long flex life.
-At temperatures below 40º F the elastomer starts to stiffen and resists flexing.
-At temperatures over 130º F the elastomer starts to “cook” and artificially age.3) What kind of service life can we expect from Deschner products?
+The elastomer used in our rolling diaphragm seal was carefully selected to provide the optimum flex over a very long service life.
+At temperatures below 40º F the elastomer starts to stiffen and resists flexing and temperatures over 130º F the elastomer will continue to Vulcanize (cook and harden).
+Both of these conditions can greatly shorten the service life of the unit.3) What kind of service life can we expect from Deschner products?

 Our products are designed to operate for millions of cycles without any maintenance.
 Construction materials are selected to provide a maximum service life with no wear.
-Each and every unit shipped is tested at its rated capacity to verify its load holding ability, constancy, and reliability.
-A 7 to 10 day non-leakage certification test is conducted where our test method is able to detect a leak of as little as .0005 cubic inch.
-Each and every unit shipped is subjected to these functional tests.
-We do not use sample or batch testing methods.
-As a result of these procedures we are able to provide you products that maintain their operational efficiency longer, require no maintenance, and keep your equipment running longer (reduced down time).
+Each and every unit shipped is tested at its rated capacity to verify its load holding ability, consistency, and reliability.
+As a result of these procedures we are able to provide you products that maintain their operational efficiency longer, require no maintenance, and keep your equipment running longer without interruption (meaning reduced down time).
 When viewed over the life of our products you will find the value per dollar far exceeds comparable products.6) Can we purchase directly from Deschner Corporation or do we need to go through a distributor?

 Yes.
 We accept Visa, Mastercard and American Express.8) Do you keep any models in stock?

 Yes, we normally have standard models in stock at all times.
 If we are out of stock on a particular model we can still usually ship within 4 weeks.9) Can you drop ship to our customer?